kennyfrc/cami.js/docs/features/observable_property.md

 # Core Concept: Observable Properties

 Observable Properties are a fundamental concept in Cami.
 They are properties of a ReactiveElement instance that are automatically observed for changes.
-When a change occurs, the ReactiveElement instance is notified and can react accordingly, typically by re-rendering the component.
+When a change occurs, the ReactiveElement instance is notified and re-renders the return value of the `template()` method.
+The `template()` method is a method that returns a template literal that is then rendered to the DOM.
+If you're familiar with React, tagged template literals are similar to JSX, and our version of `render()` is done automatically by the ReactiveElement instance upon a change to an Observable Property.

 An Observable Property is created using `Object.defineProperty` with a getter and setter.
 The getter function returns the current value of the property.
 If the property is a primitive value, this will return the value directly from the ObservableState instance.
 If the property is a non-primitive value, this will return an ObservableProxy that wraps the ObservableState instance.
 This polymorphic behavior allows the ObservableProperty to handle both primitive and non-primitive values, and handle nested properties.